danlentz/cl-ctrie/readme.md

 _[function]_         `CNODE-EXTENDED  (CNODE FLAG POSITION NEW-ARC)`

-> Construct a new cnode that is exactly like CNODE, but additionally contains the BRANCH-NODE specified by parameter NEW-ARC and logical index FLAG at the physical index POSITION within its vector of allocated arcs.
+> Construct a new cnode structure that is exactly like CNODE, but additionally contains the BRANCH-NODE specified by parameter NEW-ARC and logical index FLAG at the physical index POSITION within its vector of allocated arcs.
 The BITMAP of this new CNODE will be calculated as an adjustment of the prior CNODE's BITMAP to reflect the presence of this additional arc.
 In addition, the physical index within the extended storage vector for the other arcs present may also change with respect to where they were located in the prior CNODE.
-In other words, the physical index of a given arc within the compressed CNODE storage vector should never be relied upon directly, it should always be accessed by calculation based on its LOGICAL index and the current CNODE BITMAP as described in more detail by the documentation for the functions `FLAG` and `FLAG-ARC-POSITION`
+In other words, the physical index of a given arc within the compressed CNODE storage vector should never be relied upon directly, it should always be accessed by calculation based on its LOGICAL index and the current CNODE BITMAP as described in more detail by the documentation for the functions `FLAG` `FLAG-VECTOR` and `FLAG-ARC-POSITION`

 _[function]_         `CNODE-UPDATED  (CNODE POSITION REPLACEMENT-ARC)`

-> Construct a new cnode identical to CNODE, but having the BRANCH-NODE physically located at index POSITION within the storage vector replaced by that specified by REPLACEMENT-ARC.
+> Construct a new cnode structure identical to CNODE, but having the BRANCH-NODE physically located at POSITION within the storage vector replaced by the one specified by REPLACEMENT-ARC.
 Unlike `CNODE-EXTENDED` and `CNODE-TRUNCATED` the allocated storage and existing BITMAP of this CNODE will remain unchanged (as this is simply a one-for-one replacement) and correspondingly, no reordering